 Financial instruments are recorded in the balance sheet at an estimated fair value.
-In the 2015 and 2014 years, foreign exchange contracts and interest rate swaps are treated as effective hedges under NZ IAS 39 (refer note 4 significant accounting policies, valuation of liabilities).
+In the 2016 and 2015 years, foreign exchange contracts and interest rate swaps are treated as effective hedges under NZ IAS 39 (refer note 4 Significant accounting policies, Valuation of liabilities).
 The fair value of financial instruments traded in active markets is based on quoted market prices at balance date.
 The quoted market price used for financial assets held by Tenon is the exit price.
 The fair value of financial instruments that are not traded in an active market is determined by using valuation techniques.
 Externally sourced valuations are used to value interest rate swaps and foreign exchange contracts held at balance date.
-In line with IFRS 13, the credit quality of counterparties was considered as part of the fair value measurement.
+In line with NZ IFRS 13, the credit quality of counterparties was considered as part of the fair value measurement.
 The carrying value less impairment provision of trade receivables and payables are assumed to approximate their fair values.
 The carrying amount of cash and liquid deposits and bank overdrafts is equivalent to the fair value.
-Long-term financial liabilities and other receivables are held at fair value.
-It is not practicable to estimate fair values of unlisted investments in subsidiaries and associates as there are no quoted market prices for those or similar investments.
+Long-term financial liabilities and other receivables are held at amortised cost.
 The carrying value of forest assets is equivalent to their fair value less estimated costs to sell.
 Tenon has no unlisted investments in other companies.